kawa-analytics/kawa-toolkits/README.md

 #### i.
 Inputs

-Inputs determine what columns will the input dataframe of your decorated function will receive.
+Inputs determine what columns the input dataframe of your decorated function will receive.
 In the above example, the `execute` function will get a dataframe with the column `name` which will be a string (`str`).